 Any additional records that the Executive Officer requests during pathway certification, and records that demonstrate compliance with all special limitations and operating conditions issued at the time of certification.

-Attestations regarding environmental attributes associated with book-and-claim accounting for biomethane pursuant to 95488.8(i)(2)(C).
+Attestations regarding environmental attributes associated with book-and-claim accounting for biomethane pursuant to 95488.8(i)(2)(E).

 Record Retention for Verification Bodies.
 The verification body providing verification services pursuant to this subarticle must retain the following: